jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

      - 1

-We now have a count of each word and we loop through a final time (step 7) to remove those with fewer than 3 occurances (or in other words with more than 2 occurrances).
+We now have a count of each word and we loop through a final time (step 7) to remove those with fewer than 3 occurrences (or in other words with more than 2 occurrences).

-Step 8 is then make the word cloud from the remining words ("times", "random" and "need")
+Step 8 is then make the word cloud from the remaining words ("times", "random" and "need")

 Making a jam sandwich